 KIMS Chief of operation Abdifatah Muthane mentioned “There might be loan repayment problems and higher PAR due to the loss of businesses by the customers as well as income losses such as salaries, wages”

-KIMS Microfinance has establishing Crisis Management Committee that manages the situation and focuses on the business continuity of KIMS Microfinance, particularly the collection
+KIMS Microfinance has established Crisis Management Committee that manages the situation and focuses on the business continuity of KIMS Microfinance, particularly the collection

 “Covid-19 pandemic has significantly reshaped our lives, work and over social engagement, social distancing, physical isolation, and quarantine can contribute to feelings of loneliness”.
 Says Sahra Mohamed Idris credit officer.